 Mkfs constructs a file system by writing on the special file special according to the directions found in the prototype file proto.
 The prototype file contains tokens separated by spaces or new lines.
-The first token is the name of a file to be copied onto block zero as the bootstrap program (see bproc(6)).
+The first token is the name of a file to be copied onto block zero as the bootstrap program (see boot procedures (VIII)).
 The second token is a number specifying the size of the created file system.
 Typically it will be the number of blocks on the device, perhaps diminished by space for swapping.
 The next token is the i-list size in blocks (remember there are 16 i-nodes per block).
-An optional third token is the keyword badblocks followed by a list of numbers (decimal) and terminated with the token \$.
-The list specification for the root file.
+The next set of tokens comprise the specification for the root file.
 File specifications consist of tokens giving the mode, the user-id, the group id, and the initial contents of the file.
 The syntax of the contents field depends on the mode.

 The mode token for a file is a 6 character string.
 The first character specifies the type of the file.
 (The characters -bcd specify regular, block special, character special and directory files respectively.)
-The second character of the type is either $\mathbf{u}$ or - to specify set-user-id mode or not.
-The third is $\mathbf{g}$ or - for the set-group-id mode.
-The rest of the mode is a three digit octal number giving the owner, group, and foreigner read, write, execute permissions (see chmod(1)).
+The second character of the type is either \mathbf{u} or - to specify set-user-id mode or not.
+The third is \mathbf{g} or - for the set-group-id mode.
+The rest of the mode is a three digit octal number giving the owner, group, and other read, write, execute permissions (see chmod (I)).